dchapdelaine/PartsUnlimited/docs/HOL_GettingStarted/README.md

   ![](images/SearchForVS2017.png)
 - Select Visual Studio Community 2017 (latest release) on Windows 10 Enterprise N (x64)
+  > This image is only available in Dev/Test enabled Azure subscriptions (such has MSDN subscriptions).
+If it is not available for you, you can pick "Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)" instead which will also work fine.
 - Follow the creation wizard.
 Since the machine will be up for only a few hours, I suggest provisioning a beefy one to get the best performances.
+  > I suggest that in the creation wizard that you select an appropriate auto shutdown time to avoid forgetting about your VM and burn through your credits.

 ### Option 2: Configure your own environment

 Here are the tools that should be installed:

 - Visual Studio Community 2017 which can be downloaded [here](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15)
 - Run the installer and make sure to select ".NET Desktop Development", "ASP.NET and web development tools" and "Azure development".
-This will ensure that you have all the required components including SQL Serer Express installed.
+This will ensure that you have all the required components including SQL Server Express installed.

   ![](images/VSInstallation.png)

-## Tasks Overview
+## Let's get started

 ### Clone the repository